-The 12 Best Super Bowl Commercials of All Time
+The 22 Best Super Bowl Commercials of All Time

-From the ads that make you laugh out loud to the ones that pull at the heartstrings, here are the 12 Super Bowl spots we can’t forget.
+From the ads that make us laugh out loud to the ones that pull at the heartstrings, here are the 22 Super Bowl spots we can’t forget.
 (Best enjoyed with chips and dip.
 And maybe some tissues.)

+This simple ad showcased the efficiency and elegance of the company's search capabilities while simultaneously telling a love story in the process.
 Don’t mind us: We’ll just be quietly sobbing in the corner.

 A super-sweet (and technically impressive) commercial that encourages people to follow their dreams.
 What that has to do with cars, we don’t know.